S1SYPHOS/php-gesetze/README.md

 - .. an adapted (and somewhat improved) version of the [`jura_regex`](https://github.com/kiersch/jura_regex) regex package by Philipp Kiersch (originally written in Python).
 - .. an adapted (and somewhat modified) version of the [`gesetze`](https://github.com/matejgrahovac/gesetze) crawler package by Matej Grahovac (originally written in Python).

+## Special Thanks

+I'd like to thank everybody that's making free & open source software - you people are awesome.
+Also I'm always thankful for feedback and bug reports :)